 TIMER0 to TIMER3 inputs/outputs can be configured to either time stamp an input event or time trigger an output event.
 When configured to time stamp an input event, the value of the IPT is captured in a 64-bit register when the associated timer signal transitions from low to high.
 User software reads this register and uses the value to time stamp an associated event.
-For example, when the TIMER0 signal transitions from low to high, the value of the IPT is stored in the Timer 0, 64-bit register (consult the UG-1285, REM Switch Software Driver User Guide for more details).
+For example, when the TIMER0 signal transitions from low to high, the value of the IPT is stored in the Timer 0, 64-bit register (consult the REM Switch Software Driver User Guide, available at www.analog.com/en/products/industrial-ethernet.html for more details).
 The same is true when configuring TIMER1, TIMER2, or TIMER3 to time stamp input events.
 User software uses the generated time stamp to associate the time stored in the 64-bit register with a particular event.